Paklock/HackRF1/Compile-firmware.md

 Finally, create a `build` folder inside of the repository.
 From Github Desktop, just click "Repository / Show in Explorer" and create an empty folder named `build`.
 This folder will be used for the compilation output.

 ## Step 3: Prepare the Docker container
-[[img/Kitematic_MChWCyp6g1.png]]
+Open up a terminal in the root of the cloned git repo and run: ```docker run -t portapack-dev -f dockerfile-nogit . ``` [[img/Kitematic_MChWCyp6g1.png]]

 You need to configure the path to the source code from the Volumes of the container as show in the image below.